jasebell/jasebell/README.md

 Jason was section editor for Java Developer’s Journal, a writer on IBM DeveloperWorks, the Belfast Telegraph and written about BigData for Ulster Business magazine.
 He’s also delivered the odd keynote on the realities of Big Data, using Hadoop and trained various organisations in Big Data technologies.

-Previously Jason worked with Dataworks, Digitalis, Mastodon C, Minoro Data, Yapster, Ulster University, Airpos, Learning Pool, Obongo, The Press Association and various other startups and companies in the UK and the US.
+Previously Jason worked with Neone Inc, SocialVoice AI/WebDataworks, Digitalis, Mastodon C, Minoro Data, Yapster, Ulster University, Airpos, Learning Pool, Obongo, The Press Association and various other startups and companies in the UK and the US.
 He was also on the organising committees for the O’Reilly Strata Data Conferences and ClojureX, the London hosted international Clojure Conference hosted by SkillsMatter.
 He was an ambassador for OpenUK, an advocacy body for open source software, hardware and open data in the UK, and also a Confluent Community Catalyst, presenting and educating developers and architects on Kafka technologies.

 <div align="center">
   <img src="glossier.png" width="700"/>
 </div>

-Currently he works for Neone Inc, and is also founder of Synthetica Data, a synthetic data engine for data creation, anonymisation and AI model preparation.
+Currently he works for Neone Inc, and is also founder of ATXGV, a system that enables angel investors and VCs deploy quant math models to predict startup success.

 Oh, and he plays the Chapman Stick….